Belize is one of my favorite countries in Central America.

-I recommend taking a taxi from the ferry terminal to the bus terminal as Belize City is a bit rough around the edges.
+I recommend taking a taxi from the ferry terminal to the bus terminal, as Belize City is a bit rough around the edges.

 Once at the bus station, you’ll want to board a chicken bus bound towards Benque, which should cost around 8 BZD ($4 USD).

-Following that, check into your accommodations for the next 3 nights in Belize.
-I’ve written a complete guide to the best eco lodges in San Ignacio for every budget to help you pick the best eco resort in this part of Belize.
+Not sure where to stay?
+I’ve written a guide to the best eco lodges in San Ignacio to help you pick the best eco resort in this part of Belize.

 Day 6: Wake up in the Belizean jungle and go adventuring